loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 System-level programming is the act of developing software that interacts directly with a computer's hardware, or providing foundational services to other software.
-The definition on Wikipedia @wiki:Systems_programming is the following:\
+We will define system-level programming as Wikipedia @wiki:Systems_programming defines it:
 #grid(
   columns: (10pt, 1fr),
   rect(height: 100pt, fill: pattern(size: (12pt, 10pt), [